iranimij/magento-mcp-node-server/README.md

 # @iranimij/magento-mcp-remote-server

-A remote Model Context Protocol (MCP) server designed to work with the [Magento 2 MCP server module](https://github.com/iranimij/magento-mcp-server).
+A remote Model Context Protocol (MCP) server for integrating with the [Magento 2 MCP server module](https://github.com/iranimij/magento-mcp-server).
 This library provides a CLI server that exposes tools for demonstration and for fetching product details from a Magento backend.
 It is intended to be used in conjunction with the Magento 2 module to enable AI and remote automation features for your Magento store.

-## Features

-- MCP server implementation using [@modelcontextprotocol/sdk]
-- CLI tool for remote server operation
-- Fetch product details from a Magento API
-- Easily extensible with custom tools
-- Written in TypeScript

 ## Installation